-The following mixed use designation is intended primarily for mixed use developments of the type and density in the description.
-This use will be allowed to the extent permitted by the Mixed Use Development District.
+The following mixed use designations are intended primarily for mixed use developments of the type and density in the following descriptions.
+These uses will be allowed to the extent permitted by the applicable mixed use zoning districts.

 Mixed Use Development - The Mixed Use Development (MXD) future land use designation is intended to allow for innovative mixed use developments that provide compatible, balanced, and integrated land uses within a single project.
 The MXD category must include residential, commercial and public open space to allow for living, working and entertainment in a pedestrian oriented community.
 In an MXD land use category, multi-purpose buildings that permit a mixture of compatible uses are required.
 Land use standards shall clearly require integration of uses within or among buildings, which will be accomplished through the: